 - Incorporate nutrient-rich foods that provide Omega-3 and Omega-6 fatty acids essential for your baby’s developing brain and eye health.
 A great example is sunflower seeds; full of Omega 3 and 6 fatty acids; theselittle super seeds also provide you with important vitamins such as B, D,E, K, in addition to being a great source of magnesium, iron, calcium, zinc, and potassium!

-Week 11 To-do List and Reminders
+To-do List and Reminders at 11 Weeks Pregnant

 - Add foods to your diet that provide Omega-3 and Omega-6 fatty acids